Internet of Things (IoT): Consumer IoT vs. Industrial IoT

 Introduction

-An IoT ecosystem mainly consists of app-enabled smart devices.
+An Internet of Things (IoT) ecosystem mainly consists of app-enabled smart devices.
 These devices use embedded systems, communication hardware, and sensors to collect and send data acquired from various sources.
-The data is sent through an IoT gateway or other edge device to the cloud or a local server.
-Moreover, IoT can also use artificial intelligence (AI) and machine learning to make data collecting processes more manageable and dynamic.
-Figure 2 below shows a simple IoT system.
+The data is sent to the cloud or a local server through an IoT gateway or edge device.
+Moreover, IoT can also use artificial intelligence (AI) and machine learning to make data-collecting processes more manageable and dynamic.

-IoT applications exist in multiple market segments such as smart homes, wearables, healthcare, logistics, manufacturing, utilities, and agriculture.
+IoT applications exist in multiple market segments, such as smart homes, wearables, healthcare, logistics, manufacturing, utilities, and agriculture.
 IoT helps enterprises gain real-time insights into how systems work, from the machine’s performance to supply chain and logistics operations.
 In addition, the IoT enables enterprises to automate processes and reduce labor costs.
 It also reduces waste, improves service delivery, makes the manufacturing and delivery of goods cost-effective, and provides transparency to customer transactions.

 Learn more about our IOT Services

-A Brief Comparison
+Consumer IoT vs. Industrial IoT: A Brief Comparison

 Although there are some similarities in the definitions, there are significant differences in how real-world consumer and industrial IoT solutions are implemented.
 Fig 3 shows a brief comparison between Consumer IoT and Industrial IoT.